 Fall is a very pleasant time of year to get married in Colorado, as the air gets crisper and the weather starts to turn.

 If you’re lucky enough to plan your elopement during the peak of the leaves changing, you will have some unforgettable photos!
 Keep in mind though that it’s impossible to predict exactly when the leaves will turn as this varies from year to year.

 September does tend to be very crowded as the leaf peepers come out in full force on the weekends!
 Definitely consider a weekday elopement and/or a sunrise elopement during this time of year (more on weekday elopements in a later section of this article!)

 Also keep in mind that mountain passes start to close in October, so this may impact your location options!

 Winter in Colorado is absolutely beautiful, especially once the snow has blanketed the mountains.
 If you’re adventurous enough to brave the cold weather, the winter months can also offer you more privacy than the summer months in many areas.

 March is the snowiest month in Colorado, and because of this there can be more frequent road closures.
 Keep this in mind if you’re worried about having to change plans due to weather!

 Denver and the other low-lying surrounding areas see much less snow and have more sunny winter days than the mountains.

 While much of the United States is starting to celebrate winter melting into spring in March and April, Colorado doesn’t always follow suit!
-Snow days can occur all the way through June.
+Snow days can happen even in June.